·

 These changes aim to make homeownership more accessible and secure for Veterans facing financial challenges in today’s housing market.
 Let’s dive into what this means for Veterans, lenders, and the future of the program.

-- Homelessness prevention funding rises significantly, expanding transitional housing and community support programs for Veterans in need.
+- Homelessness Support: $344 million annually funds transitional housing and support services for homeless Veterans in 2025–2026.

 Understanding the VA Home Loan Reform Act